Eschatologue/CM_wiki/docs/class/cleric/index.md

 ## Core Trait

-As a Cleric, you have the following traits.
+This class has the following Core Traits.

 **Primary Ability**
 :   :abl-wis: Wisdom